scionproto/scion/doc/protocols/scmp.rst

 SCMP messages from (and to) routers are authenticated with AS-to-Host keys.
 SCMP response messages from a router in AS :math:`D` to a node :math:`H_s` in AS :math:`S` are authenticated with the DRKey :math:`K_{D \rightarrow S:H_s}`.
-SCMP requests (specifically, :ref:`traceroute-request`) to are authenticated with the same key.
+SCMP requests (specifically, :ref:`traceroute-request`) processed by a router are authenticated with the same key.

 SCMP messages between two end-hosts are authenticated with Host-to-Host keys.
 An SCMP response message from a node :math:`H_d` in AS :math:`D` to a node